-The late 1970’s was the last pre-VHS rental period of relative prosperity for most drive-ins, but an air of decline and decrepitude already pervaded the Hilltop.
+This was the last period of relative prosperity for most drive-ins, before VHS rentals became widely available, but an air of decline already pervaded the Hilltop.
 A drive-in theater is essentially nothing more than a dirt parking lot with a screen and two cinderblock buildings: a projection booth and a concession stand with restrooms.
-Augment that banality with the smell of urine, flickering neon bulbs and empty beer bottles scattered in the dirt and you will have conjured the disreputable romance of the place.
-John Carpenter’s “Halloween” at the Amery Theater possessed more conventional acceptability: a rollercoaster ride in an amusement park.
-The drive-in, by contrast, was a shadow world of dangerous impulses; the rules of daily life were suspended, inhibitions lowered and forbidden desires invited forth.
+Augment that banality with the smell of urine, flickering neon bulbs and empty beer bottles scattered in the dirt and you will have conjured the disreputable atmosphere of the place.
+John Carpenter’s Halloween at the Amery Theater still had mainstream acceptability: a rollercoaster ride in an amusement park.
+The drive-in, by contrast, was a shadow world of dangerous impulses; the rules of daily life were suspended, inhibitions lowered and forbidden desires drawn forth.

-I generally drove to the Hilltop with my three Dungeons and Dragons, Super 8 filmmaking friends.
-The drinking age in Wisconsin was only eighteen at this time, so it was easy to pay a senior high school student to buy beer for us.
-At this time marijuana was ubiquitous too.
-I was by temperament a straight kid, a diligent student and a serious tennis player.
-As ‘Dr. Schroeder’s son’ I also had to maintain a veneer of upright behavior and so I drank little and only remember smoking pot a few times during high school.
-The atmosphere of the drive-in, however, induced disorientation, a relaxing of constraints, and I’m sure I allowed myself greater license on these occasions.
+During high school summers, I drove to the Hilltop with my three Dungeons and Dragons/Super 8 filmmaking friends.
+The drinking age in Wisconsin was eighteen so it was easy to pay a senior student to buy beer for us and low-grade marijuana was everywhere during this Dazed and Confused period.
+I was a straight kid, a diligent student and a serious tennis player.
+As ‘Dr. Schroeder’s son’ I also had to maintain an appearance of upright behavior, so I drank little and only remember smoking pot a few times during high school.
+The subculture of the drive-in, however, invited a relaxing of constraints.

 Then, just in time to prevent genuine flesh and blood horror, the film returned to the screen.
 The seemingly implacable wave of aggression crashed childishly in the dirt and the farm boys returned to the shadows to witness the further abuse, humiliation and ultimate escape of Sally.
-The transgressive cocktail of pot, booze, the subversive fantasy of the film, the obscure timelessness of the middle of the night and, finally, an infectious mob mentality, had provoked an anarchic, atavistic violence in them.
+The transgressive cocktail of pot, booze, the subversive fantasy of the film, the obscure timelessness of midnight and, finally, an infectious mob mentality, had provoked an anarchic violence in them.
 They hunched in solitary shame, drinking warm cans of cheap beer, while Leatherface reeled in frustration against the setting sun, gunning his phallic chainsaw in wide arcs.